WanjikuMac/Issues/postgres.md

 Create a username:
-`CREATE ROLE postgres WITH LOGIN ENCRYPTED PASSWORD 'password';` This creates a new role and password, if the role already exists run the following to create a new one:
+`CREATE ROLE postgres WITH LOGIN ENCRYPTED PASSWORD 'password';` This creates a new user and password.

+If the role already exists run the following to create a new one:
 `Alter role user postgres with new_role_name`

 Run `mix test` should return the number of tests and 0 failures if there is no error in your test.